victorkirov/confmon/README.md

 ```

 ## Config files
 Configuration files should exist in a single directory.
-They can be in any of the following formats: `json`, `json5`, `hjson`, `cson`, `toml`, `yaml`, `xml`, and `ini`.
+They can be in the `json` format by default or you can specify custom file loaders and use other formats (see [**Custom file loaders**](#custom-file-loaders)).
 A custom extension, `confval`, was also implemented and is described [below](#direct-value-files-with-confval-files).
 You are also able to add your own, custom file loaders to handle other file formats, as describe [below](#custom-file-loaders).

 By default, the configuration directory is located at `<working_directory>/config`.
-This can be set to a relative path from the working directory, or to an absolute path by setting the `CONFMON_PATH` environment variable.
+This can be set to a relative path from the working directory, or to an absolute path by setting the `configDirectory` in the options argument given to the compiler.

 Files in the config directory are loaded alphabetically with a lexicographical ordering and merged in that order.
 This means that a value defined in a file will be overwritten if it exists in a file with a later lexicographical filename.